 3) From the Mac Keynote app, launch a presentation file that you wish to control remotely.

-4) From the iOS app, tap on the Remote button in the top left of the navigation bar.
+4) From the iOS app, tap on the Remote button in the top right of the Presentation Manager.

 5) From the next pane, tap on the Continue button.

 6) Your iOS device is now in pairing mode, and is ready to be found by your Mac.

 7) Now from the Menu Bar on your Mac, go to Keynote > Preferences.